 Will God allow you to live a free and immoral life right until the last minute?
 A couple of critics have conjured up a rather fishy scenario, but can it really happen?

 “Imagine, if you will, that some killer was going to come around and violently kill all your family, friends, pets etc. Every single thing that you cherished.
 He also steals all your possessions and lives a life of luxury right up to the end.
-However, right at the last moment, this guy repents on his deathbed, right at the last minute, and God decides to let him into heaven.
+However, right at the last moment, this guy repents on his deathbed, right at the last minute, and God decides to let him into Heaven while you go to Hell.
 Isn’t this completely immoral and unfair?”

 The scenario attempts to show that if a killer such as the one described above, repents of his sins at the very last minute, God will forgive him and welcome him into Heaven with all the rewards believers expect.
 But can this scenario really happen?
 There are good reasons to believe it cannot.
 I will present three.